Is a dark venue a problem?

 Low light in your wedding venue.

 That’s quite a common thing.
-A very low light makes a more intimate atmosphere, it makes it cozier.
-That’s why wedding venue likes to set the light to a very low level.
+Very low light makes a more intimate atmosphere, it makes it cozier.
+That’s why wedding venues like to set the light to a very low level.

 Who you should ask for the light.

-Most of the time, a good DJ with a lot of gear (LED gear), will know how to light a place correctly.
+Most of the time, a good DJ with a lot of gear (LED gear) will know how to light a place correctly.
 He would bring some light and would create a warm atmosphere.
-More rarely, there is some place lighted only by candles.
+More rarely, there are some places lighted only by candles.
 Depending on the type and the number of candles, it could become quite a difficult situation to take pictures for the non-professional photographer.

 Additional Light by the Venue or the DJ

-If the Venue or the DJ offer you an option for additional light (usually powerful LED system), I strongly recommend you to take this option.
-I will be a little more expensive, but you will enjoy the party with a better light, the atmosphere will be better (people will see what they eat) and your will be better pictures too.
+If the venue or the DJ offers you an option for additional light (usually powerful LED system), I strongly recommend you take this option.
+It will be a little more expensive, but you will enjoy the party with better light, the atmosphere will be better (people will see what they eat), and you will have better pictures too.

 How can I deal with dark light?

 Maybe you will go to your wedding venue and try to make a picture with your smartphone.
 The result was a dark picture with only some small light spots.
 That’s nice.
-You can even consider the result as lyrical, but you are probably afraid that I have the same result!
-So you asking yourself, how can this wedding photographer will deal with that.
+You can even consider the result as lyrical, but you are probably afraid that I will have the same result!
+So you’re asking yourself, how can this wedding photographer deal with that.

 Good Equipment

-Fortunately, camera sensor technology improved over the past 20 years.
-Today, the last camera body with the best lens (wide opening) can take pictures in the dark with a reasonably sufficient quality.
+Fortunately, camera sensor technology has improved over the past 20 years.
+Today, the latest camera body with the best lens (wide opening) can take pictures in the dark with reasonably sufficient quality.

 I like to play the director of photography.

-However, in some situation the place could be too dark to take pictures without additional light.
-That why your wedding photographer always brings 4 additional flashes, just in case.
+However, in some situations the place could be too dark to take pictures without additional light.
+That’s why your wedding photographer always brings 4 additional flashes, just in case.
 So if the reception hall is really too dark, I can easily add the light I need and there will be no problem.

-Some time I had some additional color to my flashes in order to create a warmer atmosphere (because white light could sometime create a chilly atmosphere).
+Sometimes I add some additional color to my flashes in order to create a warmer atmosphere (because white light could sometimes create a chilly atmosphere).

 Low light and low light.